megascatterbomb/mega_mod/README.md

 Project structure:
 - /common
   - Script files that may be included by any map-specific mod or global mod when needed.
+Typically contains templates that may require map-specific setup.
 - /global
   - Script files that are included on maps without a map-specific mod.
 Can be used for gamemode specific stuff by using conditions evaluated on map launch (See mega_mod/global/5cp_anti_stalemate.nut as an example).
 - /mapmods